About Ph.D 2022

 i) Enhancing theoretical understanding and research skill through coursework :

-All students registered to LBU PhD program should compulsorily participate in a total of 18 credit hours coursework covering areas of research in religious studies, Buddhist history, philosophies, literature, art, architecture, and research methodology.
+All students registered for the LBU PhD program should compulsorily participate in a total of 18 credit hours of coursework covering areas of research in religious studies, Buddhist history, philosophies, literature, art, architecture, and research methodology.
 The classes on the research methodology shall be conducted according to the syllabus prepared for the Ph.D. degree by LBU.
-The classes of Ph.D. program at LBU will be conducted online in modular system in three packages of 6 credit hours each.
+The classes of the Ph.D. program at LBU will be conducted online in the modular system in three packages of 6 credit hours each.

 ii) preparing for independent studies:

-PhD students should proceed undertaking the defined steps before independent thesis work appear to the defense at each of the steps before proceeding to the next.
-The steps include preparation of research proposal, term paper, annotated bibliography, literature review and seminar paper.
+Ph.D. students should proceed to undertake the defined steps before independent thesis work appears to the defense at each of the steps before proceeding to the next.
+The steps include preparation of research proposal, term paper, annotated bibliography, literature review, and seminar paper.
 International students may be facilitated for online defense except for the final thesis defense.

 Upon completion of the research methodology course, each PhD student should submit a term paper, focused on theoretical aspect of a research methodology of his/her choice.
 The term paper will be evaluated by LBU’s internal examiner.

 c.
 Annotated Bibliography